badlim104/textanalysis/README.md

 - Done with the data cleaning part, need to create vectors for each document so that I can apply k-means clustering.

 Future Direction:
+- Code is hacky at the moment.
+Make improvements over time.
+Need to better understand data structures and how to make algorithms more efficient.
 - Improve the accuracy and the speed of the analysis, and apply it to various types of articles over time.
 - Be able to understand how different clusters of these articles change over time (basically unsupervised learning with the time dimension added to it).
 - Become proficient in choosing the right algorithm depending on the dataset at hand.